Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Building a Hybrid Work Security Policy

 A written policy provides the framework.
+Without one, you’re relying on individual judgment—and that’s not a security strategy.
 It should cover:

 • Device requirements: What types of devices are approved for work?
 Are personal devices allowed?
 What encryption and endpoint protection must be installed?

-• Network requirements: Employees shouldn’t work on public Wi-Fi.
-If working in public, they should use a company VPN or ZTNA solution.
+• Network requirements: Employees shouldn’t work on public Wi-Fi without a VPN.
 Home Wi-Fi should be password-protected and ideally use WPA3 encryption.

 • Data handling: What data can be stored on remote devices?
 What data requires encryption?
 What data requires additional approval from management?